CSUSBIndependentStudy/centos/GIT-SUBMISSION-INSTRUCTIONS.md

 In addition to setting up Git on your system, you will also need to learn how to use it.
-While you are waiting for me to create your repository, you should complete the [TryGit](http://try.github.io/levels/1/challenges/1) tutorial.
+While you are waiting for your instructor to create your repository, you should complete the [TryGit](http://try.github.io/levels/1/challenges/1) tutorial.
 After this, familiarize yourself with
 [the documentation for Git](http://git-scm.com/doc) and [the Git book](http://git-scm.com/book).
-I recommend that you read a few chapters of the
-Git book and then carefully read
-[Chapter 9 on Git Internals](http://git-scm.com/book/en/Git-Internals).
+After reading a few chapters of the Git book, carefully read [Chapter 9 on Git Internals](http://git-scm.com/book/en/Git-Internals).
-The Git Internals chapter provides essential concepts and details needed to understand Git.
+The Git Internals chapter provides essential concepts and details needed to fully understand Git.